peterfraedrich/consulmq/README.md

 }
 ```

-## How it works
+## Backends
-ConsulMQ uses Consul's key/value store as a messaging queue.
-Each queue consists of an `index` and the queued messages.
-The `_index` record  is a JSON list holds the order and mapping for all of the messages in the queue.
-The queued messages are represented by a unique ID and stored under that ID as the message's key.
-When an operation is requested (`Push`, `Pop`, etc.), the index is updated with the changes and the message ID used to locate the appropriate message.
+A `backend` is a service that provides the state storage for the message queue.
+Right now, this package offers four backends:
+* In-memory
+* Filesystem
+* Redis
+* Hashicorp Consul
+* Kubernetes ConfigMap (coming soon!)

+In addition to these built-in backends, there is a fifth type `custom` that allows you to extend KVMQ and bring your own backend.
+Simply provide a struct that fulfills the `Backend` interface and you're off to the races.

+Because the backend logic is separated from the application logic, you are free to use different backends or migrate between them as needed without having to update your application logic.
+You could start with a smaller-scale backend, like a shared filesysem, and move to something more distributed like a Redis backend as your scale grows.
+Alternatively, you can use the `memory` backend for local development and testing and the `consul` backend for staging and production.

 ## Pro/Con

 ### Pros
 * Using a tool that's already in production eliminates the need for spinning up yet-another-tool
-* Consul is a well-known entity
-* Changes are distributed to all Consul nodes which eliminates a single point of failure
+* Uses well-known tools/services, no weird, bespoke tools here
+* Change backends without changing app logic
+* Its always fun to abuse software in ways it wasn't intended to be abused

 ### Cons
-* Consul wasn't really designed to do this
+* These backends weren't really designed to do this, so YMMV
-* The use of locks means that only one node can write to an index at a time
+* The use of locks in the standard Backends means only one queue worker can write to the queue at a time, but you're free to make an unsafe backend if you wish
 * Will not be as performant as a dedicated message broker or stream platform (AMQP, Kafka, etc.)

 ## Roadmap

-* Enforce TTL's
-* Consul Enterprise Namespace compatibility
+* Test coverage -- goal 80%+
-* Logging & Monitoring
+* Logging & Monitoring -- log sink, Prometheus, etc.
-* Additional operations
-    * Search
-    * PushAtIndex
-    * PopFromindex
-    * Drain
-    * ClearQueue
+* Update docs

 ### License: MIT